Skip to main content

 • All Dutch universities (including University Medical Centers) are part of this agreement.

-• Corresponding authors of these institutes (teaching and research staff, students employed/enrolled/otherwise accredited) can publish open access free of charge in almost 2200 hybrid (Open Select) journals of Taylor & Francis.
+• Corresponding authors of these institutes (teaching and research staff, students employed/enrolled/otherwise accredited) can publish open access free of charge in ca 2200 hybrid (Open Select) journals of Taylor & Francis.

 • Use the Open Access Journal Browser to find out if a specific journal is part of the agreement.